Josephine Spencer: Literary Pursuits

-Like most of the figures in the Mormon Home Literature movement, Spencer published the bulk of her work in the periodicals established by the LDS church in the late 19th century in order to support their auxiliary organizations.
-These journals included the Contributor, the Juvenile Instructor, the Young Woman's Journal, the Relief Society Journal, and the Women's Exponent.
+Like most of the figures in the Mormon home literature movement, Spencer published the bulk of her work in the periodicals established by the LDS church in the late 19th century in order to support their auxiliary organizations.
+These journals included the Contributor, the Juvenile Instructor, the Young Woman's Journal, and the Women's Exponent.
 Spencer published regularly in all of these journals, most of which included fiction and poetry in every issue.

 Most of Spencer's published poetry either narrates events in Utah and Mormon history or celebrates the natural beauty of the Wasatch Mountains.
 The former category includes poems like "The Miracle of The Gulls" (about seagulls who supposedly saved the Mormon's first crop in the Salt Lake Valley), and "The Approach of the Army" (about the march of Johnston's Army on Salt Lake City).
 The latter category includes most of the poetry that she published in regional sources, but also the poems that she published in national periodicals such as the Overland Monthly, which published her poem "Autumn" in 1891 and "Night" in 1899.

 Spencer's fiction covered more genres, and more potential audiences, than her poetry.
 Though most of her short stories were written to Mormons, very few of them were actually about Mormons.
 Rather, she used her fiction to demonstrate that Latter-day Saints could write in many different styles about many different things.
 Her first published story, "The Descendent of an Ancestor" (1891), was a "lost world" adventure tale in the style of British writer H. Ryder Haggard.
 She also wrote horror stories, ghost tales, heist stories, Western adventures, historical fiction, and crime fiction.
 Many of her early stories were political in nature, and five of these—along with two new stories—were collected in the volume The Senator from Utah and Other Tales of the Wasatch, which was published by the Deseret News Press in 1895.
 During the 1890s, Spencer published short fiction well beyond her native Utah and in such national periodicals as Pearson's Magazine, Munsey's Magazine, The Youth's Companion, and an early magazine of the bizarre and uncanny called The Black Cat.

 After the turn of the New Century, Spencer wrote fewer stand-alone stories and concentrated instead on serialized novellas.
 Between 1903 and 1916, she published five such serials, all in the Young Woman's Journal.